1. They serve as structural components of biological membranes.

 enriched in fish oils

-Oleic acid (18:0) is the most abundant monounsaturated fatty acid (MUFA) in the the in the human body.
+Oleic acid (18:0) is the most abundant monounsaturated fatty acid (MUFA) in the human body.
 Palmitoleic acid (16:1) is also an abundant MUFA in human cells.
 These two fatty acids represent the majority of MUFAs present in membrane phospholipids, triglycerides, and cholesterol esters.
 The health benefits of oleic acid are broad and profound.
 Numerous studies have shown that consumption of MUFAs is important to maintain low levels of LDL in the blood and is also likely to be associated with the potential for elevated HDL.
 Another physiologically significant effect of oleic acid is the result of its conversion to oleoylethanolamide (OEA) in the small intestine.
 OEA has demonstrated effects in the CNS related to the control of appetite and feeding behaviors.
 For more information on this latter function of oleic acid go the the Bioactive Lipids page.

 Excellent vegetarian and vegan sources of oleic acid are olive oil in which up to 85% of the triglyceride in this oil contains oleic acid.
 Free oleic acid levels in food grade olive oil are mandated to be less than 2% as more than this makes the oil inedible.
 Extra virgin olive oils will have less than 0.8% free oleic acid.
 Other vegetable and nut oils also contain high levels of oleic acid in their triglycerides with canola oil (60%–65%) having the second highest amount compared to olive oil, pecan oil has 60%–75% oleic in triglyceride, peanut oil is 35%–70%, sunflower oil is 20%–80%, and grape seed oil is 15%–20%.
 Animal fats are also high in oleic acid with lard and tallow containing 44%–47% in the triglyceride component.back to the top